Mantra – Medium

 Leprous – Pitfalls - 80%

 One of the major transformations, on Pitfalls is the lyrical one.
 The album addresses the mental health issues in a far more direct and stripped way, which gives the lyrics a more immediate and relatable qualities.
-It might take some of the fluid abstract qualities which were trademark of band’s earlier work.
-But taking the gist of the lyrical content in the equation as well as the musical approach it was a right thing to do.
+It might take some of the fluid, abstract qualities which were a trademark of the band’s earlier work.
+But taking the gist of the lyrical content in the equation as well as the musical approach, it was a right thing to do.

 But don’t let your prog heart clench just yet.
 While influences of Muse, Portishead, Radiohead (as well as Tom York’s solo work) and even Aphex Twin are more apparent than ever, this is still without a doubt a Leprous record.
 And what has always been trademark of prog music, then exploring, expanding and indeed, progressing?
 Placing the guitars in the back does get some getting used to, especially in the heavier parts of the songs.
 The immediate intensity might lack, but the arrangements and songwriting bubble with intensity of their own, and these can be just as powerful.